Cervicocranial syndromes including Barré-Lieou Syndrome

 In September 2015, our researchers including Ross Hauser, MD and Danielle Steilen published our findings in the European Journal of Preventive Medicine on Cervical Instability as a Cause of Barré-Liéou Syndrome and Definitive Treatment with Prolotherapy: A Case Series.

 This paper is summarized here:

 Barré-Lieou syndrome was discovered by and named after Jean Alexandre Barre, M.D., a French neurologist, and Yong-Choen Lieou, a Chinese physician.
 Each discovered the syndrome independently and described a very wide range of symptoms thought to be due to a dysfunction of the group of nerves called the posterior cervical sympathetic nervous system, located near the vertebrae in the neck.
 Therefore, this condition is often better known as cervicocranial syndrome and posterior cervical sympathetic syndrome.

-Barré-Liéou and Cervicocranial syndrome is due to cervical vertebral instability, which affects the function of the nerve cell aggregations located in the neck just in front of the vertebrae.
+Barré-Liéou and Cervicocranial syndrome are due to cervical vertebral instability, which affects the function of the nerve cell aggregations located in the neck just in front of the vertebrae.
 Vertebral instability or misalignment occurs because the ligaments that support the neck become weakened or injured.
 This is what occurs in the commonly known whiplash injury.
 Not only do neck and headache pain occur with whiplash injury, but also the signs and symptoms of Barré-Lieou syndrome.

 Barré-Liéou syndrome has symptoms related to underlying cervical instability.
 While classified as a rare disease, Barré-Liéou syndrome is likely underdiagnosed.
 Vertebral instability, occurring after neck ligament injury, affects the function of cervical sympathetic ganglia (nerve bundle).